Sommacampagna

 Sommacampagna is a town and comune in the province of Verona, Veneto, northern Italy.
-As of 2017, its population was of 14,746.
+As of 2017, its population was 14,746.

 History

-The town was founded during the Ancient Roman period, with the name of Summa Campanea.
+The town was founded during the Ancient Roman period, with the name Summa Campanea.

-In the frazione of Custoza two battles were fought during the Italian Independence Wars: the first in 1848 and the second in 1866.
+In the frazione of Custoza, two battles were fought during the Italian Independence Wars: the first in 1848 and the second in 1866.

 Geography

-The municipality is part of the urban area of Verona and borders with Sona, Valeggio sul Mincio, Verona and Villafranca di Verona.
+The municipality is part of the urban area of Verona and borders Sona, Valeggio sul Mincio, Verona and Villafranca di Verona.
 It counts the hamlets (frazioni) of Caselle and Custoza.

 Culture

 The town's most famous sagra is called "Antica Fiera di Sommacampagna" and takes place every year during the last weekend of August, usually from Thursday to Tuesday.

 Transport

 Sommacampagna is served by the A4 motorway at the homonym exit.
 It counts a railway station (Sommacampagna-Sona) on the Milan-Venice railway, and the Airport of Verona-Villafranca is partially located in its municipal territory, nearby Caselle.